-Another feature added in iOS 7, was the ability to have apps update without you manually telling them to.
+Way back in iOS 7, Apple gave us the ability to have apps update without manually telling them to.

-It is a useful feature that means that apps will always be up-to-date, but can be a drain on your battery.
+This is a useful feature that means apps will always be up to date, but it can be a drain on your battery.
 Also, some people prefer to update on a case-by-case basis, since occasionally a developer will update an app in a way that reduces user satisfaction.

 Luckily, you can stop apps from auto-updating.
 Switch off automatic updates in Settings > iTunes & App Store, scroll to Automatic Downloads and switch off Updates.

-If you decide to leave any of these Automatic Downloads settings on, ensure that the switch for 'Use Cellular Data' isn't turned on if you have limited data allowance (read more about not running out of your iPhone data allowance here).
+If you decide to leave any of these Automatic Downloads settings on, ensure that the switch for 'Use Cellular Data' isn't turned on if you have limited data allowance (read more about not exceeding your iPhone data allowance).

 If you want to keep an eye on your battery level, you may find it easier to see a percentage representation, rather than a bar icon.
 If you want to see how much charge you have left as a percentage, go to Settings > Battery and activate Battery Percentage.
 Now you will have a more precise read-out of what life your device has left.